 .. and on the seventh day he rested.

-You see, we had originally planned on heading north for our Sunday adventure.
-After nearly 3 weeks of awesome planning an Ironbutt schedule and route had coalesced that was a dream to behold and the best yet.
-All we had to do was ride and enjoy it.
 We’d planned gas stops, time to gas stop, break times and duration, meal times and incorporated a circumnavigation of a peninsula, a castle, a volcano, some of Japan’s finest seafood and the north tip of the main island.
 All set for a great ride.
 Until someone rattled the earth’s mantle?
-The early morning major earthquake to the north on the Saturday forced us to reroute and head west.
+The early morning major earthquake to the north on the Saturday forced us to reroute and head west and take us on what turned out to be quite a good ride.

 The ‘let’s ride‘ mobile mail had gone out to all the long distance riders I’ve ridden with about 3 weeks before, in the hope of a weekend Ironbutt to the north.
 2 others were keen.